ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/overview.md

 The Task interface can be found in (path to Task).
 It represents a human task that should be perfomed by one of the relevant users.
 A Task is identified by unique id that is generated upon Task creation.

-Each Task has exactly one Classification.
-This Classification determines some properties of the Task.
+Each Task has exactly one Classification and one Attachment.
+The Attachment also has a Classification.
+The Classification categorizes the Task and determines some of its properties.
 For example, you can prioritize Tasks differently by using different Classifications.
+To compute the priority of a Task, take the greatest priority of the Classification of the Task and the Classification of its Attachment.

-The Task is assigned to exactly one Workbasket so that different users have access to different Tasks.
+The Task is assigned to exactly one Workbasket.
+A Workbasket describes the group of people who can work on this Task.
+This way, different users have access to different Tasks.

 !!
 Diagramm fürs Verhältnis zwischen Tasks, Workbaskets und Classifications !!